 Organic corn season is upon us

-Starting this week we're getting the first local organic corn of the season, courtesy of Lakeside Organics of Hadley, MA.
+Local organic corn of the season, courtesy of Lakeside Organics of Hadley, MA.

 We want to remind everyone that organic corn, though exquisite, is very susceptible to pests, in particular silkworms.
 Unlike conventional growers, organic corn growers can't spray their fields with chemical pesticides, which is a big invitation for the little buggers to eat away.